Steven Kwan Player Props: Guardians vs. Rays

 Rays Pitching Rankings

+- The Rays pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Rays have the fourth-ranked team ERA across all league pitching staffs (3.79).
+- The Rays' 3.83 team ERA ranks fifth across all MLB pitching staffs.

-- The Rays give up the fourth-fewest home runs in baseball (124 total, 1.1 per game).
+- Rays pitchers combine to give up the fifth-fewest home runs in baseball (125 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.